AsadImranRafique/CM5-Carrier-Board/README.md

 ## License

-This hardware design is licensed under the [CERN Open Hardware Licence Version 2 – Permissive](LICENSE).
+This hardware design is licensed under the [Apache License 2.0](LICENSE).

 ## Author